matteocontrini/blog/content/posts/2022-08-25-aspnet-core-authentication-schemes.md

 - **authentication** is about verifying that the user is who they say they are, usually by verifying that a token is valid;
 - **authorization** is the process of determining whether a specific (authenticated) user is allowed to perform some action.

-As we will see later, authentication alone is not enough to protect an API in ASP.NET Core, as it only means verifying a token (without actually enforcing that authentication is mandatory for an endpoint, for example).
+As we will see later, authentication alone is not enough to protect a web app in ASP.NET Core, as it only means verifying a token (without actually enforcing that authentication is mandatory for an endpoint, for example).

 ## Authentication schemes